SE-Group-95/git-homework/CODE-OF-CONDUCT.md

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [email address].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution
-This Code of Conduct is adapted from the [Contributor Covenant](
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.